apivideo/api.video-api-client-generator/templates/documentation/vod/get-started-in-5-minutes.md

 {% include "_partials/code-tabs.md" samples: samples %}

-In this step we are leveraging the upload a video endpoint, this endpoint allows you not only to [upload a video](/reference/api/Videos#upload-a-video), but also get the video from a [url source](https://api.video/blog/tutorials/upload-a-video-with-the-api-video-api-using-a-public-url-python), or if do a [progressive video upload.](/vod/upload-a-video-regular-upload).
+In this step we are leveraging the upload a video endpoint, this endpoint enables you not only to [upload a video](/reference/api/Videos#upload-a-video), but also to upload a video from a [url source](/vod/upload-from-source), or do a [progressive video upload](/vod/progressive-upload).

 ### [Upload status](/reference/api/Videos#retrieve-video-status-and-details)